Emergency Tracking: COVID19 Pandemic Migrant Receiving Stations (MRS) Situation Report #8, 15-21 May 2020, Panama - Panama

 In 2016, the first significant extra-regional migration crisis occurred, that is, migrants from other continents such as Africa, Asia and the Caribbean region, specifically Haitians and Cubans.

 In 2016, the first migration crisis by extra-regionals occurred in the province of Darién, influenced by the closing of borders in Costa Rica and Nicaragua.
-Faced with this situation, the governments of Panama The information contained in this report is collected by IOM Panama staff in Darién and Chiriquí, through field monitoring, multi-sectoral assessments through key informants, as well as regular information exchange at the technical level, and at the central level of the United Nations Inter-Agency Group on Human Mobility.
-This group is co-led by IOM and UNHCR, where agencies, funds and programmes of the United Nations system in Panama are currently actively participating, such as: United Nations Office for the Coordination of Humanitarian Affairs (OCHA), Office of the High Commissioner for Human Rights and Costa Rica established an agreement known as 'Operation Controlled Flow', that would guarantee the orderly, regular and safe transit of these migrants through the territory.
+Faced with this situation, the governments of Panama and Costa Rica established an agreement known as 'Operation Controlled Flow', that would guarantee the orderly, regular and safe transit of these migrants through the territory.

 The World Health Organization declared a state of pandemic for the COVID-19 virus on 11 March 2020, which is why global sanitary measures were established in order to mitigate the contagion.
 Central America, responded by shutting its borders or by modifying its border management policies, as well as launching massive hygiene campaigns.
 The application of these measures implied changes in the mobility of migrants transiting through Panama.
 In addition, organizations such as SICA have drawn up regional work plans for the contingency of the pandemic.